-Apart from their bold beauty, I adore narcissus because they hold their flowers a long time, there is a huge range of varieties and species, and by planting a sequence of early and late varieties you can enjoy flowers for up to five months.
+Apart from their bold beauty, I adore narcissus because they hold their flowers a long time, there is a huge range of varieties and species, and by planting a sequence of early, intermediate and late varieties you can enjoy flowers for up to five months.

 Narcissus are wonderful for naturalising.
 Planted in the ground they become stronger each passing year and thrive in a huge range of soils.
 A man on the television recently said they are intolerant of poor drainage.
+How wrong can you be.
 Had he never seen the beautiful drifts of daffodils in Farndale, North Yorkshire.There, they are frequently flooded, and grow right to the water’s edge.
-I often see snowdrops in wet conditions too, never hyacinths and tulips.
+I see snowdrops in wet conditions too but never hyacinths and tulips.

 A little worse for wear these daffodils have been under water for a month.